maxco2/acer-battery-wmi/README.md

 This repo is a Linux Acer battery health control driver.
 This kernel module brings windows Acer Care Center battery health control mode to Linux.

+**Please confirm that you have a matching WMI method on your device.
+Take a look [issue#1](https://github.com/maxco2/acer-battery-wmi/issues/1) for further information.**

 # Install kernel modules

 For general Linux users: